Brazil's Bolsonaro rejects link to murder case, threatens TV network's license

 Brazilian news outlets reported the photo was taken from Queiroz’s Facebook profile.
 Reuters was unable to locate the profile or verify the authenticity of the photo.
 At the time, Bolsonaro told reporters he had taken photos with thousands of police officers as he campaigned for the presidency.

-Reporting by Pedro Fonseca, Gabriela Mello, Anthony Boadle, Rodrigo Viga Gaier, Stephen Eisenhammer; editing by Tom Brown and Grant McCool
+Reporting by Pedro Fonseca, Gabriela Mello, Anthony Boadle, Rodrigo Viga Gaier, Stephen Eisenhammer, Ricardo Brito; editing by Grant McCool and Leslie Adler